ZYSF/gen1cpu/AddressingModes.md

 Instruction addresses, internally at least, are the same size as the internal registers (that is, 64 bits for the default implementation - or perhaps 32 bits for a smaller one).

-This can obviously be wasteful or restrictive in a few cases (hence why some architectures support multiple instruction sizes), but it is helpful for a few reasons:
+This can obviously be wasteful or restrictive in a few cases (hence why some architectures support multiple instruction sizes), but this design is very practical for a few reasons:

 1. It's a convenient size for most instructions and we don't have to worry too much about running out of encoding space for adding new instructions
 2. It makes it easy to determine the address of the current/next instruction with fewer edge-cases (e.g. you'll never get an exception from reading the second part of an instruction)
 3. It's a convenient size for an internal memory bus (an 8-bit or 16-bit bus would be slow whereas a 64-bit bus would waste a lot of wires & logic most of the time)
+4. It can be easier for software tools such as assemblers & debuggers to deal with

 ## Addressing Memory